Check out some of the view related to my sabbatical and writing of the text VISION AND VOICE.

-I am now in my twenty-third academic year at York County Community College, and I remain enthusiastic about being in the classrooms teaching courses in English, the humanities, and the social sciences.
+I am now in my twenty-fourth academic year at York County Community College, and I remain enthusiastic about being in the classrooms teaching courses in English, the humanities, and the social sciences.
 With each new academic year, I look forward to our classroom journeys as together we explore life and learning through various reading, writing, discussion, and reflection endeavors.

 My academic background is as varied as my interests.
 My bachelor’s degree is in political science with a combined integration of philosophy and sociology.
 My master’s degree is in religious studies, particularly biblical literature and religious history.
 My doctorate is in the field of social ethics, with a focus on moral education.
 And throughout all three degree programs is the ever present vocation of writing, which I have been teaching in various settings for three decades now.

 When I’m not in the classroom or in my office grading papers, organizing curriculum, designing a new course, talking with students about coursework or this or that issue, shooting hoops, or just hanging around, I may well be walking the beach, taking in a Sea Dogs’ game, doing some landscaping, transferring junk from my basement or garage to the shed (and back again later), reading mystery novels, relaxing in my seasonal home in mid-coast Maine, hiking a mountain trail, or cruising in my boat in and about the coastal islands of Penobscot Bay.